Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 ### Create a New Contact

-- In the opened web browser, navigate to the homepage of the application.

-- Locate the "Create New" button and click on it.
+- In the opened web browser, locate the "Create New" button and click on it.

 - Fill in the required fields for Name and Email in the form provided.